 Working Abroad as a Sheffield Hallam student

 Speak to your College placement team for more information about the opportunities to work abroad during your degree.
-The Erasmus+ grant for work placements are administered by the Careers and Employment team.
+Funding for work placements is administered by the Business Engagement Skills and Employability team.

 You should always check the visa requirements for the country where you plan to work and you may need to apply for immigration permission.
 It is your responsibility to apply for the relevant visa for the country you will be working in, and you can find this information on the Embassy website of the country you wish to work in.
 The University is not able to apply for you.

 More information can be found on our go global pages.